-To reduce carbon dioxide emissions, the requirement for lightweight components is intense for all moving vehicles - airplanes, boats, cars and trucks just to mention a few.
-Lighter vehicles simply mean a reduced carbon footprint.
+To reduce carbon dioxide emissions, the hunt for weight is intense for all moving vehicles - airplanes, boats, cars and trucks just to mention a few.
+Lighter vehicles simply mean reduced carbon footprint.

-To meet these demands, several automotive engine manufacturers have been developing lightweight bimetal engine blocks, where the main body is made of an aluminum-silicon alloy and the liner, exposed to high mechanical and thermal loads, is made of gray cast iron (GCI).
+To meet these demands, several automotive engine manufacturers have been developing light-weight bimetal engine blocks, where the main body is made of an aluminium-silicon alloy and the liner, exposed to high mechanical and thermal loads is made of grey cast iron (GCI).
 The combination is mechanically reliable and substantially lighter than the traditional cast iron engine blocks.
-Machining them can, however, be a bit tricky, as the mechanical properties of the two metals differ widely.
+Machining them can however be a bit tricky, as the mechanical properties of the two metals differ widely.

 “In addition, the automotive industry is highly automated today, which means a high level of unmanned production.
-Just imagine the cost irregular and frequent insert changes or, even worse, a sudden breakage of an insert,” says Emmanuel David, Automotive Global Product Manager at Sandvik Coromant.
+Just imagine the cost irregular and frequent insert changes or even worse, a sudden breakage of an insert,” says Emmanuel David, Global Product Manager, Automotive at Sandvik Coromant.

-Reliable tool life, surface finish, repeatability and a stable process were therefore the main goals when the Automotive team set out to develop new solutions for automotive engine manufacturers.
+Reliable tool life, surface finish, repeatability and a stable process where therefore the main aspects when the Automotive team set out to develop new solutions for automotive engine manufacturers.

-To meet the different customer demands, the Sandvik Coromant teams from France and Sweden have developed two solutions: a face milling tool, M610, for transfer lines or CNC machines, and with it, a brand-new machining process to be applied in machining centers.
+To meet the different customer demands, the Sandvik Coromant teams from France and Sweden have developed two solutions; a face milling tool, M610, for transfer lines or CNC machines, and, together with it, a brand-new machining process to be applied in machining centres.
 The M610 cutter is an innovative combination of inserts and design.
-The inserts have radial and axial cutting angles and dedicated edge preparation, along with shapes that meet the surface finish and tolerance requirements when milling over the two materials.
-“One important feature on the M610 is the fact that the cutter does not require any adjustment; the patented cutter provides high surface quality with basically no setup.
-This is a solution that fits engine productions where full engagement of the cutter diameter over the face is required," says Phillipe.
+The inserts have with radial and axial cutting angles and dedicated edge preparation, along with and shapes that meet the surface finish and tolerance requirements when milling over the two materials.
+“One important feature on the M610 is the fact that the cutter does not require any adjustment, the patented cutter provides high surface quality with basically no set up.
+This is a solution that fits engine productions where full engagement of the cutter diameter over the face is required, says Phillipe.

-“The M610 face milling cutter has shown excellent results in the numerous customer tests we’ve performed.
+“The M610 face milling cutter has proved excellent results in the numerous customer tests we’ve performed.
 Run-out is close to zero, without burrs, chipping or scratches on the surface,” David says.

 Complementing the capabilities of the M610, the new bimetal machining method produces a clever tool path starting over the GCI-liner.
-When finished, the tool moves over to the aluminum alloy, which means that the inserts are almost never engaged in two metals at the same time.
-The new method, based on the CoroMill® 590 high-speed finishing milling concept with CBN inserts, has demonstrated outstanding results.
+When finished, the tool moves over to the aluminium alloy, which means that the inserts are almost never engaged in two metals at the same time.
+The new method is based on the CoroMill® 590 high speed finishing milling concept with CBN inserts and has demonstrated outstanding results.

-This solution works for engine productions where flexibility is required or when there is no need for the cutter diameter to be fully engaged over the face.
+This solution fits to engine productions where flexibility is required or when there is no need for the cutter diameter to be fully engaged over the face.

-“Both concepts will support the automotive industry in their ambition to produce more environmentally-friendly engines.
+“Both concepts will support the automotive industry in their ambition to produce more environmentally friendly engines.
 Up until now, there has been a tremendous frustration among engine manufacturers when it comes to the bimetal fire face milling operation.
-We see a huge demand that both solutions can fulfill in a great way,” David concludes.
+We see a huge demand that both solutions can fulfil in a great way”, David concludes.